OffcierCia/non-typical-OSINT-guide/README.md

 # Work: A-Z

 I would see it as learning a foreign language.
 Okay, you have learned it and come to a country where it is spoken to live.
 But everyone there knows this language...
 So it's important to know something else in addition.
-Usually know how to write articles, work with an audience, or be a lawyer.
-Different approaches require different skills and mind-sets!
+Typically, it is necessary to have writing skills, interact well with people, or be a lawyer.
+With all said, different approaches require different skills and mind-sets!

 > Keep in mind that OSINT is NOT a "sort of a [front-running/tailgating](https://www.investopedia.com/terms/f/frontrunning.asp) or scalping but in real life"!